vippsas/vipps-checkout/checkout-api-faq.md

 Yes, [custom consent](./checkout-api-guide.md#custom-consent) can be used.

-### How can I pre-fill my customers phone number in the payment page (landing page)?
+### How can I prefill my customers phone number in the payment page (landing page)?

-Yes, check out the [pre-fill customer data](./checkout-api-guide.md#prefill-customer-data) feature.
+Yes, check out the [prefill customer data](./checkout-api-guide.md#prefill-customer-data) feature.

 ## Capture, reservations, and refunds